1. Home

 How do I jump start an electric car?

 You will need to jump start an electric car if its batteries are entirely drained.
-Electric cars and hybrids have two batteries – one that powers the electric motor and another 12-volt battery for ancilliary systems like the lights, infotainment and wipers, the same as you'd find in a petrol or diesel car.
+Electric cars and hybrids have two batteries – one that powers the electric motor and another 12-volt battery for ancillary systems like the lights, infotainment and wipers, the same as you'd find in a petrol or diesel car.
 You may find that the lithium-ion batteries may not recharge unless the vehicle is jump-started via the 12-volt system, which gets the electronics to kick-in.

 Jump-starting an electric car or a plug-in hybrid is not different to a conventional diesel or petrol car – in theory, at least.
 In reality, it can be a bit trickier because the location of the battery can be harder to access than in a petrol or diesel car.

-The12-volt battery needs to be powered up for the lithium-ion battery to charge.
+The 12-volt battery needs to be powered up for the lithium-ion battery to charge.

-There are a few rules to remember if you're jump-starting an EV.
-If you're using jump leads, you'll need a petrol or diesel car to provide the boost (or, alternatively, use a booster pack) and an electric car shouldn't be plugged in to charge when you jump-start it.
+There are a few rules to remember if you're jump starting an EV.
+If you're using jump leads, you'll need a petrol or diesel car to provide the boost (or, alternatively, use a booster pack) and an electric car shouldn't be plugged in to charge when you jump start it.
 The reason for that is that it may cause damage to the car's electronics which can be incredibly expensive to repair.

 It should take about five minutes to jump start your car following the steps outlined above.